 Windows 7 ranks among the top Windows operating systems.
 It’s the reason individuals and businesses are still clinging to the OS even after Microsoft ended support in January 2020.
-While you can continue to use Windows 7 after the end of support, the safest option is to upgrade to Windows 10.
+While you can continue to use Windows 7 after the end of support, the safest option is to upgrade to Windows 10 or Windows 11.
 If you are unable (or not willing) to do so, there are ways to continue using Windows 7 safely with no more updates.
 However, “safely” still isn’t as safe as a supported operating system.

 Understanding the Risks

 While you may think there aren’t any risks, remember that even supported Windows operating systems are hit with zero-day attacks.
 These are attacks that are being actively exploited while developers hurry to issue effective security patches.
 With Windows 7, there won’t be any security patches arriving when hackers decide to target Windows 7, which they’ll likely do.